mpmccord/COVID19_Misinformation_Dashboard/README.md

 # COVID19_Misinformation_Dashboard
-This is a dashboard to track COVID-19 Misinformation and output a result given a url Final product of the Machine Learning and Security REU for Summer 2021 Project Structure app.py: Runs the webpage
+Final product of the Machine Learning and Security REU for Summer 2021 \n A dashboard to detect and explain COVID-19 misinformation.
+Project Structure
+app.py: Runs the webpage
 static: default given by Flask